256dpi/oauth2/README.md

 ## Example

-The [server](https://github.com/256dpi/oauth2/blob/master/server/server.go) package implements a basic but feature-complete in-memory OAuth2 authentication server.
+The test [server](https://github.com/256dpi/oauth2/blob/master/server.go) implements a basic but feature-complete in-memory OAuth2 authentication server.
 The code can be used as a template to build a custom implementation of an OAuth2 compatible authentication server.

 ## Installation